marshmallow-code/marshmallow/docs/install.rst

 Other notable changes:

+- :class:`Serializer` has been renamed to :class:`Schema`, but you can still import `marshmallow.Serializer`, which is just an alias for :class:`Schema`.
 - ``datetime`` objects serialize to ISO8601 formatted strings by default (instead of RFC821 format).
 - The ``fields.validated`` decorator was removed, as it is no longer necessary given the new Fields interface.
-- `Serializer.factory` class method was removed.
+- `Schema.factory` class method was removed.